LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/GettingStarted.md

 ### Introduction

-External Bot frameworks and Bot builders can be enabled and managed through LiveEngage just like a normal human agent.
+External Bot frameworks and Bot builders can be enabled and managed through Conversational Cloud just like a normal human agent.

 Using Third-Party Bots, you can provision a connector for IBM Watson, Google Dialogflow, Amazon Lex, Microsoft Bot Framework or leverage LivePerson Functions with the Custom Integrations Option.